strangerstudios/pmpro-sitewide-sales/readme.txt

 Documentation for additional settings can be found here: https://www.paidmembershipspro.com/add-ons/sitewide-sales/

 == Changelog ==

+= 1.2 =
+* BUG FIX: Fixed sanitizing and escaping of user input in several places.
+* ENHANCEMENT: Sitewide Sale banner titles and content can now include HTML.

 = 1.1.1 =
 * BUG FIX: Buy link in bottom banner is fixed now.